bislea/bislea.github.io/_talks/forbisleaoffice.md

 date: 2021-12-01
 ---

-Click on link to get access to various useful RR and circulars for office bearers Only currnet BISLEA office bearers will have access to below google drive links
+Click on link to get access to various useful RR and circulars for office bearers.
+Only current BISLEA office bearers will have access to below google drive links.

 [Click here for Association accounts related stuff ](https://drive.google.com/drive/folders/1XDdjkITxTis76fRYznRPZW5XTa9zeNXT?usp=sharing)